1976 American League Championship Series: Aftermath

-Chambliss was later cornered in the Yankee locker room by Graig Nettles, who asked him if he had touched home.
+Chris Chambliss was later cornered in the Yankee locker room by Graig Nettles, who asked him if he had touched home.
 Chambliss responded that he had not, because there were too many people in the way.
 Nettles then told him that home plate umpire Art Frantz was waiting for him out on the field for him to touch home so that the home run could be ruled official.
 Chambliss was then escorted out to the field and touched the area where home had been.

 Kansas City manager Whitey Herzog did not attempt to contest the home run, although major league rules state that a player must touch all the bases on any hit or when running the bases.
 In this case, the mayhem on the field made that task impossible, and, as mentioned above, the umpires had already decided that the run counted.